Belfast Zoo

 Belfast Zoo occupies a 55 acre site about a 15 minute drive north of Belfast city centre and is a must for a family fun day out, if you are visiting Northern Ireland.
 Belfast Zoo houses over 140 species of animals, many of which are now endangered in their natural habitat.

-Belfast Zoo was originally opened in 1934 and so is celebrating its 75th birthday this year (2009).
-It suffered some decline during the after the Second World War and in 1974 work was begun on the new modern zoo which was built and supported by Belfast City Council who provide £1.5m per annum to help run and promote the zoo.
+Belfast Zoo was originally opened in 1934 and it suffered some decline during the Second World War and in 1974 work was begun on the new modern zoo which was built and supported by Belfast City Council who provide £1.5 m per annum to help run and promote the zoo.
 Like most modern zoos, Belfast Zoo has an active programme of education and conservation through its various breeding programmes.

 Facilities at Belfast Zoo include a café, souvenir shop and toilets.
 There are baby changing facilities and mobility scooters for hire (however please check with zoo prior to your visit for further information by phoning 028 90776277 ext 201).